 - Past due child or spousal support payments.

-- Other federal non-tax debt including student loans.
+- Other federal non-taxes owed including student loans.

 How Do You Know If You Are An Injured Spouse?